Common Ringtail Possum

 Identification

-About the size of a cat, the Common Ringtail Possum is grey with white patches behind the eyes and on the belly, and orange-brown tinges on the tail and limbs.
+About the size of a cat, the Eastern Ringtail Possum is grey with white patches behind the eyes and on the belly, and orange-brown tinges on the tail and limbs.
 Its long prehensile tail has a white tip and it uses it like a fifth limb to climb and jump between connecting branches, fences and powerlines.
 The structure of its forefeet, with a gap between the second and third fingers, allows the possum to hold onto branches securely.

 - Front teeth: Three pairs of upper incisors, one pair of lower incisors.